OALcementys/codebrim_challenge/README.md

 The codebrim challenge problem, being a multi-label classification one, we noticed that some classes are dependent on others (for example: NoDamage rules out all other defects, BarsExposed appears along with Spalling).

-We can include these inter-classes relationships in our trainning process to annihilate impossible class combinations and favor co-dependant classes.
+We can include these inter-classes relationships in our training process to annihilate impossible class combinations and favor co-dependant classes.

 Post processing prediction code using relation matrix :
 ```python